James-Bonaguro/James-Bonaguro/README.md

 I build custom AI systems, automation agents, and onboarding workflows for businesses and individuals.
-And plenty of personal apps I use myself to make life easier.
+And plenty of personal apps I use daily.

 I also do 1:1 work with a limited number of people who want to genuinely learn AI and use it responsibly at their job, in their business, or in their day-to-day life.